Resolving Technical Issues During Assessments

 Grant all required permissions — screen sharing, microphone, and webcam — at both the browser and operating system level.
 These are mandatory for most assessments.

 Disable any VPN, ad blocker, or privacy software as well as any third-party desktop applications that may interfere with the assessment platform.
+If connection errors persist after disabling these tools, test on a different network (such as a mobile hotspot) to rule out firewall or proxy issues.

 Keep your device plugged into a power source for the duration of the assessment to avoid interruptions caused by power-saving modes.